Skiggz/patience/README.md

 Patience has many similarities to some of the helper methods from [Casper JS](http://casperjs.org/) and uses native Promises (in browser land) that makes the syntax very easy to read and use.
 If you are not familiar with browser Promises, check out [mozilla's explanation here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

-Last but not least, some more of the syntax was influenced by Pivotal's test framework [Jasmine JS](http://jasmine.github.io/)
+Last but not least, some of the syntax was influenced by Pivotal's test framework [Jasmine JS](http://jasmine.github.io/)

 #Usage
 ###Core Functionality